opencobra/memote/README.rst

 Installation
 ============

+Before installing `memote`, make sure that you have correctly installed the latest version of `git <https://git-scm.com/>`_.

-We highly recommend creating a Python virtualenv for your model testing purposes.
+Moreover, we highly recommend creating a Python virtualenv for your model testing purposes.

-To install memote, run this command in your terminal:
+To install `memote`, run this command in your terminal:

 .. code-block:: console

     $ pip install memote

-This is the preferred method to install memote, as it will always install the most recent stable release.
+This is the preferred method to install `memote`, as it will always install the most recent stable release.

 .. who-start